-The completed thesis itself is then submitted for format review.
+A hard copy of the completed thesis is submitted to for format review.
 This review ensures that the material is presented in a readable format that is consistent with the standards of the university.
 The student then submits a Request for Graduate Examination/Thesis Defense Form, which publicly announces the exam or defense for all interested parties.

-At the exam or defense, the student may be asked to revise or add to the thesis before it is approved.
-The revised thesis is then submitted to the examination committee for final approval, and then copies are handed in to the Graduate School (LW 1251).
-These copies are permanently kept in the library as a resource for other scholars in the field.
+At the defense, the student may be asked to revise or add to the thesis before it is approved.
+The revised thesis is then submitted to the examination committee for final approval.
+The student then submits the final thesis electronically, by the stated deadline.

 The Thesis Examination